Alas, Maybe Teenagers Speak Another Language

-10/29/1987 I’ll be the first to admit it, I don’t understand teenagers.
+Published October 29, 1987.
+I’ll be the first to admit it, I don’t understand teenagers.
 I don’t understand how they think.
 I don’t understand how they act.
 And I don’t understand what they say.
 It is as if they speak a different language.
-And with our three teenagers – Tammy, Brian and Jon – Susan and I sometimes think we need a host of United Nations translators in order to communicate with our older children.
+And with our three teenagers – Tammy, Brian, and Jon – Susan and I sometimes think we need a host of United Nations translators in order to communicate with our older children.

 Take, for instance, the periodic parent-teacher meetings at the local schools.
 We try to find out from the kids how they are doing before we go.
 It is like trying to talk with someone from Mars.

 Then there is Brian.
 He uses some strange phrases.
 I asked him about his homework in one of his difficult classes.
-He assure me, and I quote, that it was “caught up” We congratulated him for his efforts.
-But, upon checking with his teacher later that week at the conference we were somewhat alarmed to find he was “missing two assignments” in the class in which he said “caught up.”
+He assured me, and I quote, that it was “caught up.”
+We congratulated him for his efforts, but upon checking with his teacher later that week at the conference, we were somewhat alarmed to find he was “missing two assignments” in the class in which he said he was “caught up.”

 We confronted Brian with the discrepancy.
 His teacher said that two assignments were missing.
 He didn’t skip a beat in his reply.
 He said the reports were in but were not finished.
 I tried with no avail to argue that if the reports were “not finished” then he really wasn’t “caught up.”
 He disagreed.

 Our teenage son said he didn’t understand the two assignments, so he did part of the work and turned them in.
 I still maintained they were technically missing.
 He seemed unimpressed and then asked to borrow a dollar for a Big Gulp down the street at Circle K. You see what I mean?